Sell my Ford Fiesta: 6 things you need to know to get the best price

 2008-2017 | £910 | £10,225 |

-To get a better idea of how much you can expect when selling your Ford Fiesta to a car-buying site, we’ve done the work for you, checking five Ford Fiestas across six different car-buying sites: Motorway, Webuyanycar, Cazoo**, Arnold Clark, Wewantanycar and Money4yourMotors.
+To get a better idea of how much you can expect when selling your Ford Fiesta to a car-buying site, we’ve done the work for you, checking five Ford Fiesta models across five different car-buying sites: Motorway, Webuyanycar, Arnold Clark, Wewantanycar and Money4yourMotors.

 Sell my Ford Fiesta: who will give me the best price?